 Remember that band?
-The one that had one hit in 1964?
+The band that had one hit in 1964?

-Their lead singer wrote a song, and it was recorded onto a reel-to-reel recorder by the drummer’s uncle.
+Their lead singer wrote a song that was recorded onto a reel-to-reel recorder by the drummer’s uncle.
 A local promoter got the song played on the radio.
 Then, a major label released it nationally…and the song made it to number 2 on the charts!

 The Wonders were a band from the mind of Tom Hanks.
 He wrote the script and directed the 1996 movie, “That Thing You Do!”, about a one-hit-wonder band in 1964.
 Hanks loves the music of that era, and it shows.
 The movie includes the joy of first hearing your song on the radio, and attaining minor stardom.

 Besides being a fun movie…it was Tom Hanks’ first script and directing experience…the movie captures that time in the ’60’s perfectly.
 “That Thing You Do!” is the only movie set in that era that has original music that sounds like it actually came from the 1960’s.

 The title track is a slice of infectious pop-rock similar to what The Beatles and other groups were putting out in 1964.
 The Wonders also do some other good songs “Dance With Me Tonight”, “All My Only Dreams” and “Little Wild One” in their concert scenes…such as being on the “Galaxy Of Stars” tour on the state fair circuit, like Dick Clark’s “Caravan of Stars” in the ’60’s.